What is digital sustainability?

 Organize and systemize

-Most companies are storing tons of duplicate and redundant data on the company’s server.
+Most companies are storing tons of duplicate and redundant data on the company’s servers.
 Could that be mapped and meta-linked properly?

 👉 According to the US Department of Energy, each GB of downloaded data equals 3 kg of CO2.